UlfurOrn/Team5/README.md

 ### Sprint 3
 The Single Responsibility Principle

-* The first place where we implement the this principle is in our Mapper classes.
-Here I'm talking about
+* The first place where we implement this principle is in our Mapper classes.
+These classes have only one reason to change and that reasing is if the underlying tables in the database change.
+That is if we where to f.x. add a new column to a table or rename an existing column we would change it but that is the only reason these classes have to change.
+* The second place where we implement this principle is in the DBapi class.
+The only reason this class has to change is if we add/remove a table that we want to query from the database.
+* The third place where we implement this principle is in our controller classes for the REST api.
+These classes/modules have only one reason to change which is the addition/removal of a REST api function/route.
+These classes do not concern themselves with anything else.

 <!-- TEAM MEMBERS -->